Christopher Hill (historian): Later academic career and politics

 Many of Hill's most notable studies focused on 17th-century English history.
 His books include Puritanism and Revolution (1958), Intellectual Origins of the English Revolution (1965 and revised in 1996), The Century of Revolution (1961), Anti-Christ in 17th-century England (1971) and The World Turned Upside Down (1972).

 Hill retired from Balliol in 1978, when he took up a full-time appointment for two years at the Open University.
 He continued to lecture from his home at Sibford Ferris, Oxfordshire.

 In Hill's later years he lived with Alzheimer's disease and required constant care.
-He died of cerebral atrophy in a nursing home in Chipping Norton, Oxfordshire, on 23 February 2003.
+He died in a nursing home in Chipping Norton, Oxfordshire, on 23 February 2003.